Playbrush

-Playbrush is an oral care device for children that is designed to encourage them to brush their teeth regularly and properly via gamification.
+Playbrush is an oral care device for children that uses a motion-sensor-based interface to control mobile games during dental hygiene.
 It is developed by an Austro-British company with the same name.
 The device controls a variety of different games with the intent to encourage children to spend a full two minutes brushing their teeth.

 Devices

 There are two types of Playbrush devices: